jjvanzon/Circular-Language-Spec-Plans/1. Current/2019-08 Circle Language Spec Revamp/2019-08 Circle Language Spec Revamp Notes.md

 - [x] Concepts construct:
     - [x] I am missing writing the Concepts construct documentation from the planning docs.
 I only see it in the Circle 3 Programming, Excluded Requirements.
 - [x] Lower contents:
-    - [x] The idea of lower contents is described in project docs not in Circle Docs Planning, but in '1.
+    - [x] The idea of lower contents is described in planning docs not in Circle Docs Planning, but in '1.
 Circle 3 Programming' planning.
     - [x] You can also find some texts about it here: Circle 3, Lower Contents, TODO.doc

 ### 2020-03-22 Done Project Names